sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

  * GOAL: SAGE Enhancement Proposal.

-   * Unified database structure for SAGE.
+   * Unified Database class

-     * Database class: init establishes connection to sqlite
+     * init establishes connection to sqlite
+   * Query class
+     * has an instance of the database class as a parent

  * Issues to brainstorm:

+   * Brainless database creation.

    * SAGE [http://www.initd.org/pub/software/pysqlite/doc/usage-guide.html interface] to sqlite [:sqlite-tutorial: creating your own database using sqlite in sage]